JupiterOne/jupiterone-aws-cloudformation/README.md

 currently used by JupiterOne.
 Using this policy will most certainly require you to update the policy in the future as more APIs are called by JupiterOne.

+NOTE: By default, AWS enforces a policy size limit of 6,144 non-whitespace characters.
+The policy below includes more than 6,144 non-whitespace characters.
+We recommend you split this document across two different AWS policies in order to stay under the 6,144 non-whitespace character limit.
+Alternatively, you could request a quota increase from AWS.

 ```json
 {
   "Version": "2012-10-17",